 Now we can present the reduction by constructing an extended R-automaton A'(which uses counter value swapping and the parent pointers) for each RC-automaton A such that A' is universal if and only if A is universal.
-A' has all the states of Atogether with an error sink (a non-accepting state with no outgoing transitions except for the self-loops labeled by Σ and effects $(0, \ldots, 0)$), it has the same initial state and the same set of accepting states as A. To define the transitions, we need to encode the copying using the tools of extended R-automata.
-To do this, we replace each copy by a reset, possibly with some (non-deterministic) value swapping and bookkeeping of the parent pointers.
+A' has all the states of Atogether with an error sink and it has the same initial state $s_0$ and the same set of accepting states as A. The error sink is a non-accepting state with no outgoing transitions except for the self-loops labeled by $\Sigma$ and the effect $(0, \ldots, 0)$ which do not swap any counter values and do not manipulate the parent pointers.
+The automaton starts in the initial state with all parent pointers set to null.
+To define the transitions of A', we need to encode the copying using the tools of extended R-automata.
+To do this, we replace each copy by a reset, possibly with some (nondeterministic) value swapping and bookkeeping of the parent pointers.
 The parent pointers will help us to check whether all the non-deterministic choices were done correctly.

-For each transition of A we construct the simulating transitions and also possibly some transitions going to the error sink.
-Let us denote the simulated transition of Aby $s \xrightarrow{a,t} s'$, where $t = (e_1, \ldots, e_n)$, and the constructed simulating transition of A'by $s \xrightarrow{a,t',sp} s'$ labeled by an effect $t' = (e'1, \ldots, e'n)$, possibly swapping some counter values and manipulating the parent pointers (denoted by sp).
+For each transition of A we either construct simulating transitions or a transition going to the error sink.
+Let us denote the simulated transition of A by $s \xrightarrow{a,t} s'$ , where $t = (e_1, \ldots, e_n)$ .
+If there are counters k, l such that $e_k \in \{0, 1\}, e_l \notin \{0, 1\}$ , and the parent pointer of k points to (is set to) l then we create a transition going to the error sink.
+Otherwise, we build simulating transitions $s \xrightarrow{a,t',sp} s'$ in A' labeled by an effect $t' = (e'1, \ldots, e'n)$ , which might also swap some counter values and manipulate the parent pointers (denoted by sp).